stefanches7/ai-ready-datasets/README.md

 * biohackathon_url:   "https://biohackathon-europe.org/"
 * biohackathon_location: "Paris, France, 2022"

-## Step 3: Previewing the paper as RDF
+## Step 3: Previewing the paper as PDF

 This repository can be converted into a preview PDF with BioHackrXiv [Preview Server](http://preview.biohackrxiv.org/).
-This website asks for the link to your repository and will automatically find the `paper.md` and create an PDF.
+The preview website asks for the link to your repository and will automatically find the `paper.md` and create an PDF.